rstudio/rmarkdown-cookbook/SETUP.md

   'kableExtra', 'blogdown', 'jsonlite', 'nomnoml', 'bookdown', 'tinytex')
 ```

 Additionally, the following packages are referenced in the book.
-If you do not have them installed, the book will still build, but there references will be incomplete and you will receive warnings in the console.
+If you do not have them installed, the book will still build, but there references will be incomplete and you will receive numerous messages in the console of the form "pandoc-citeproc: reference R-{package name} not found".

 ```
 refd_pkgs <-